saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/graph-neural-nets/index.md

 - **Blog 2** explored molecular representations, showing that molecules can be encoded as SMILES strings, fingerprints, **molecular graphs**, or 3D coordinates
 - **Blog 3** covered AlphaFold2's revolutionary approach to protein structure prediction using evolutionary data, attention mechanisms, and geometric constraints

-Now we pivot to the other half of the drug discovery equation: **small molecules**the potential drugs themselves.
+Now we pivot to the other half of the drug discovery equation: **small molecules** the potential drugs themselves.

 ### The Challenge: Predicting Molecular Properties